LeiaQuesada/curriculum/projects/final-project/selecting-your-project.md

 ## Inspiration

 - Reflect on your day-to-day: where do you see an opportunity for an optimization or an improvement?
-  - An old product development trick is to observer users creating their own systems and then turning it into an app
+  - An old product development trick is to observe users creating their own systems and then turning it into an app
   - For example, roommates might keep a shared doc of pantry items they run out of to use when grocery shopping - could this be a dedicated app?
 - Current VC-funded apps tend to address the needs of wealthy white consumers with high disposable incomes so they can trade money for free time
   - Think of other markets more related to your and your family's life experiences